maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 The two functions have also been backported to older versions of AutoHotkey, and are available as [libraries](http://www.autohotkey.com/forum/topic59738.html).

 ### structure library
 The AutoHotkey library [Struct](http://www.autohotkey.com/forum/topic59581.html), by HotkeyIt, allows simple and intuitive creation of structures without difficult offset or type calculations.
-Given an initial structure description, it creates an object that allows access of structure members with the built in object access syntax.
+Given an initial structure description, it creates an object that allows access of structure members with the builtin object access syntax.
 Recommended if there are a lot of structs to manage and the performance drop is acceptable.

 ## summary
 * Structures are sections of memory filled with structured data.
 * Members are specific independant parts in the data.
 * Members are accessed by their type and offset.
-* Each type almost always needs to be mapped to an AutoHotkey built in type to be used.
+* Each type almost always needs to be mapped to an AutoHotkey builtin type to be used.
 * AutoHotkey functions that are useful when working with structures are `VarSetCapacity()`, `NumPut()`, and `NumGet()`.

+## example
+As an example, we're calling the [MessageBoxIndirect](http://msdn.microsoft.com/en-us/library/windows/desktop/ms645511.aspx) function.
+It allows a even more customized MessageBox than AutoHotkey or the function we got to know in the last chapter.

+The only parameter the MessageBoxIndirect function accepts is a pointer to a [MSGBOXPARAMS](http://msdn.microsoft.com/en-us/library/windows/desktop/ms645402.aspx) structure.
+We're going to fill it in and pass it to the function.

+**Note:** As with the example in the previous chapter, this code will not work on non-Windows systems.

+{% highlight ahk linenos %}; (theoretically) any AutoHotkey version.
+; As of 25.11.11, this does not work for IronAHK.

+; ============= config =============
+IronAHK := false ; set to true if you're using IronAHK.
+; ==================================

+; ensure AutoHotkey classic / IronAHK compatibility: ptr_size := A_PtrSize ?
+A_PtrSize : 4
+ptr := A_PtrSize ?
+"UPtr" : "UInt"

+; define flags:
+MB_ABORTRETRYIGNORE := 0x00000002
+MB_USERICON := 0x00000080

+; set the button we will use + indicate we will provide a custom icon: flags := MB_ABORTRETRYIGNORE | MB_USERICON

+; set the text that will be shown: text := "This box is produced with a DllCall() to the MessageBoxIndirect function, "
+		. "passing a MSGBOXPARAMS structure.`n`n"
+		.
+"This allows you to set a custom icon and more."

+; set the title that will be used: caption := "ahkbook example"

+; get a handle to the running AutoHotkey.exe: we will use an icon from inside it hModule := DllCall("GetModuleHandle")

+; choose the icon id to use (IronAHK has a different one): icon := IronAHK ?
+32512 : 159

+; calculate struct size:
+struct_size := 4*3 + ptr_size*7
+; cbSize, dwStyle and dwLanguageId are 4 bytes, others depend on system pointer size

+VarSetCapacity(params, struct_size, 0) ; initialize structure

+; filling in structure members we need:

+; "The structure size, in bytes."
+NumPut(struct_size,	params,	00+0*ptr_size,	"UInt")

+; "A handle to the module that contains the icon resource identified by the lpszIcon member... " NumPut(hModule,	params,	04+1*ptr_size,	ptr)

+; "A null-terminated string that contains the message to be displayed."
+NumPut(&text,	params,	04+2*ptr_size,	ptr)

+; "A null-terminated string that contains the message box title."
+NumPut(&caption,	params,	04+3*ptr_size,	ptr)

+; "The contents and behavior of the dialog box."
+NumPut(flags,	params,	04+4*ptr_size,	"UInt")

+; "Identifies an icon resource."
+NumPut(icon,	params,	08+4*ptr_size,	"UPtr")

+; call the function and pass a pointer to the structure:
+DllCall("MessageBoxIndirect", ptr, &params)
+{% endhighlight %}